Charan: Protectors of mercantile trade

 The Charans held the reputation of defending the merchandise entrusted to their charge through sword and shield if necessary; or else, if outnumbered, by threatening to take, or even taking, their own life.Charans were described as "greatest carriers of goods" for delivery in important centres of Malpura, Pali, Sojat, Ajmer, and Bhilwara by acting as escorts(bailers).
-Throughout Rajasthan, Gujarat, and Malwa (Madhya Pradesh), Charans acted as escorters and protectors of mercantile trade throughout the journey.
+Throughout Rajasthan, Gujarat, and Malwa (Madhya Pradesh), Charans acted as escorts and protectors of mercantile trade throughout the journey.
 The route of the caravans was through Suigam(Gujarat), Sanchor, Bhinmal, Jalor to Pali.
 The inviolability of a Charan along with their knowledge of the trade routes distinguished them as ideal caravan escorts.
-Caravans of horses, camels and pack oxen carrying various commodities passed through desolate stretches of desert & forested hills which were always under threat of bandits & dacoits.
-Charans acted as the protectors & escorts.
+Caravans of horses, camels and pack oxen carrying various commodities passed through desolate stretches of desert and forested hills which were always under threat of bandits and dacoits.
+Charans acted as the protectors and escorts.
 As caravan protectors, "sacred Charans" thwarted the attempts of bandits.

 If not strong enough to defend their convoy with sword and shield, they would threaten to kill themselves.
 Given the position of Charans in the socio-cultural system of the time, the wilful killing of a Charan was equivalent to equally abominable crime of killing a Brahmin.
 As such, if a Charan did commit suicide over any transgression of the caravans under his guardianship, the marauder-robbers responsible for the suicide were deemed to have "earned the sin of a Charan's death, with all its post-life connotations of hell-fire and damnation."
 Thus, under the safety of Charans, commodities were transported from one region to another.

 Horse trade

 Horse trade was one of the prominent occupations of Charans.
-Some Charan sub-groups like Kachhela Charans(from Kutch & Sindh) and Sorathia Charans(from Kathiawar) were historically engaged in horse breeding & trading.
-The common connection of horses also led to bonds between Charans & the Kathi tribe.
-Some Kuchela Charans settled around Mallani(Barmer, Rajasthan) in western Rajasthan which was notable for its horse-breeding.
+Some Charan sub-groups like Kachhela Charans(from Kutch and Sindh) and Sorathia Charans(from Kathiawar) were historically engaged in horse breeding and trading.
+The common connection of horses also led to bonds between Charans and the Kathi tribe.
+Some Kuchela Charans settled around Mallani (Barmer, Rajasthan) in western Rajasthan which was notable for its horse-breeding.
 Marwari horses from this area came to be known as Mallani horses.
 By the 18th century, most of the horse trade business in the Bikaner kingdom was controlled by Charans, besides Afghans.
 Charan horse dealers were considered to be very well networked.
 In another example of the clout of horse-trading Charans, a Charan from the Kachhela subgroup arrived at the court of Marwar ruler, Maharaja Takhat Singh, under the auspices of the sect leader of Nath Sampradaya, and marketed his horses, with 10 horses being directly purchased by the ruler himself.